kutaui/Ecommerce-fullstack/README.md

 - <b>Sessions and Middleware</b><br>

 After logging in users are not allowed to see login or register page.
 And to reach profile routes they need to be logged in.

+- <b>Search with suggestions</b><br>

+Instant feedback when typing into searchbar.

 ## Design
 I came across this landing page design on dribbble.
 Unfortunately I lost the link to the design.
 The reason for the inconsistency between the design of the landing page and other pages because the design only consisted of landing page, so I had to improvise, but I also didn't want to spend so much time on design and I put that time into functionality.

 ## Challenges
+The most-time consuming thing to implement was Credentials Authentication and customizing it.
+I am certain implementing OAUTH would have been much easier.
+After that I spend a lot of time searching for example code or tutorials for how to implement instagram like routing.
+Fortunately Vercel had a repo just for that, I just customized it to my liking.

 ## Roadmap
 - [ ] The website is made for around 1600px and 1900px.
 Some of the components are responsive till 1200px.
 Will add full responsiveness and mobile design.
+- [ ] Make the design more visually appealing.